DeAndre Carter Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Season Stats

-- Carter has put up a 296-yard season so far (18.5 yards per game) with three touchdowns, reeling in 24 passes on 43 targets.
+- Carter has totaled 296 receiving yards (18.5 per game) and three touchdowns, reeling in 24 passes on 43 targets.

-- So far this season, 8.1% of the 532 passes thrown by his team have gone Carter's way.

-- Carter (two red zone targets) has been the recipient of 3.9% of his team's 51 red zone pass attempts.
+- With two targets in the red zone this season, Carter has been on the receiving end of 3.9% of his team's 51 red zone pass attempts.

 - The Football Team have run 54.7% passing plays and 45.3% rushing plays this season.
 They rank 22nd in the NFL in scoring.